|

 As such, I've decided to write down every argument that Holly and I have this week - to prove, contrary to Holly's statement, I actually display an impressive degree of patience, self restraint, and logic when presented with the exact opposite...

 Holly can't cook.
-She's capable of the process of cooking, but Holly can't cook in the same way that an octopus can't ride a bicycle; it has enough arms to reach the pedals and handlebars but the result will rarely be a successful journey from A to B.
+She's capable of the process of cooking, but Holly can't cook in the same way that an octopus can't ride a bicycle; it has enough appendages to reach the pedals and handlebars, but the result will rarely be a successful journey from A to B.

 I once looked over Holly's shoulder to discover her crumbling Alka-Seltzer tablets into a meal she was preparing because, "They're salty and we ran out of salt."